OrangeBetaStar/WaifuBrew/README.md

 04/04/18 - GUI update.
 Introduced start screen.
 Implementation of buttons and stages.
 Resolution bugs (placement & scaling) were now properly calculated.
 The window (JFrame) is now locked since it adds no benefit and causes elements to break.
 [BetaStar]

 04/05/18 - Placeholder buttons are working as they would.
 The start of Config page (only implemented BG and back button) [BetaStar]

+04/06/18 - Animation now in test phase.
+Config stage is being used as animation testing.
+License changed to MIT.
+[BetaStar]